 Creating A “Feel Good” Yoga Playlist

+Creating a yoga playlist can be daunting.
+It can be difficult to determine the best music for vinyasa flow.
 Music and motion are intricately intertwined.
 The benefits of listening to music are quite well known.
-The right music can reduce blood pressure, cause the release of dopamine (the feel-good transmitter in the brain) and can improve muscle function.
+The right music can reduce blood pressure, cause the release of dopamine (the feel-good transmitter in the brain), and can improve muscle function.
 Sound familiar?
 When looking at music through the lens of Yoga, we find an important relationship with connections at the cellular level.
 It’s only natural to pair one with the other.